amadxr/website/_drafts/new-test-post.md

 > What You Want Is PCI Avoidance!

-## sdfdsdfsdfsfds

 PCI compliance is a security standard designed to keep credit card information safe and avoid fraud.
 The Payment Card Industry Data Security Standard (PCI DSS) applies to companies of any size that accept credit card payments.

 The problem is compliance can be difficult to achieve and hard to maintain.
 If your site &nbsp;doesn’t meet the current standard you can be subject to large fines or be denied the ability to process credit card payments.

 Even if you are PCI compliant the system &nbsp;is far from perfect.
 There have been many instances where intruders have successfully stolen information while the business was completely PCI compliant.

-When people ask me about becoming PCI compliant, I prefer to flip the question.
+> When people ask me about becoming PCI compliant, I prefer to flip the question.
 What can we do about PCI avoidance?

 Many of our clients are able to completely avoid PCI compliance.
 So you’re probably wondering how can you avoid this burden?
 Before I can tell you how, first let’s understand how this system came about.